 • During an infectious disease outbreak, while not recommended, residents who are on transmission-based precautions (TBP) can still receive visitors.
 In these cases, before visiting residents who are on TBP, visitors should be made aware of the potential risk of visiting and the precautions necessary in order to visit the resident.
 Visitors are encouraged to adhere to the principles of infection prevention.
 Education and infection control practice recommendations such as required personal protection equipment will be posted and handouts available for visitors.
-These postings will also cover any screening questions/ symptoms relevant to any infectious diseases.
+These postings will also cover any screening questions/symptoms relevant to any infectious diseases.
 The vaccination or immunization status of visitors is irrelevant regarding visitation.

-Visitor Testing and Vaccination
+Visitor Vaccination

-Although visitor testing and vaccination can help prevent spread of COVID-19, visitors are not required to be tested or show proof of vaccination as a condition of visitation.
+Visitors are not required to be tested or show proof of vaccination as a condition of visitation.